Giovanni Trapattoni: 2004–2008: Benfica, Stuttgart, and Red Bull Salzburg

 On 5 July 2004, Trapattoni was named as new coach of Benfica.
 He led them to the 2004–05 Portuguese league title, which was the club's first in 11 years.
 Benfica also reached the Portuguese Cup final that season, but lost to Vitória de Setúbal.
+Benfica also lost 1–0 to rivals Porto in the 2004 Supertaça Cândido de Oliveira.
 Trapattoni resigned after the end of the 2004–05 season, saying he wanted to be closer to his family (in the north of Italy).

 Trapattoni returned to management in the German Bundesliga in June 2005, by signing at VfB Stuttgart.
 However, during his 20 games at the helm, Stuttgart produced poor results.
 Denmark internationals Jon Dahl Tomasson and Jesper Grønkjær openly criticised their coach, claiming he was afraid to attack.
 Trapattoni immediately responded by dropping both players to the bench.
 With the atmosphere in the team worsening, he was sacked after just seven months, on 9 February 2006, reportedly for "not fulfilling the ambitions of the club".
 He was replaced as manager by Armin Veh.

 In May 2006, Red Bull Salzburg announced they had signed Trapattoni as their new manager and Director of Football, along with one of his former players, Lothar Matthäus, who was to serve as Trapattoni's co-manager.
 Trapattoni initially cast doubt on this report, claiming he had not signed any contract.
 But three days later, both he and Matthäus signed and made their hirings official.
 As he had done with Benfica in Portugal two years before, Trapattoni managed to deliver instantly, winning the league title after a long period of failures for the club; he secured the 2006–07 Austrian Bundesliga, which was Salzburg's first in 10 years.
 At the end of the season, the club's board of directors unanimously decided to dismiss Matthäus, and Thorsten Fink became Trapattoni's assistant manager.